-All female subjects who are of childbearing potential and are sexually active and at risk for pregnancy must agree to use a highly effective method of contraception consistently and correctly for the duration of the active study period and for at least 5 days after the last dose of investigational product.
+All female subjects who are of childbearing potential and are sexually active and at risk for pregnancy must agree to use a highly effective method of contraception consistently and correctly for the duration of the active study period and for 30 days after the last dose of investigational product.
 The investigator or his or her designee, in consultation with the subject, will confirm that the subject has selected an appropriate method of contraception for the individual subject from the permitted list of contraception methods (see below) and instruct the subject in its consistent and correct use.
 Subjects need to affirm that they meet the criteria for the correct use of at least 1 of the selected methods of contraception.
 The investigator or his or her designee will discuss with the subject the need to use highly effective contraception consistently and correctly according to the schedule of activities and document such conversation in the subject's chart.
-In addition, the investigator or his or her designee will is discontinued.
+In addition, the investigator or his or her designee will instruct the subject to call immediately if the selected contraception method is discontinued.